historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 2. Semester Long: (50%) CONTENT QUIZZES

-* Weekly quiz on assigned content (readings & lectures)
+* 10 quizzes on assigned content (Readings & Lectures)
 * The lowest content quiz score is automatically dropped from the gradebook
-* The total score is calculated cumulatively (simple point addition of total available points)
+* The total score for Content Quizzes is calculated cumulatively (simple point addition of total available points)

 3. Early Term: (20%) SHORT ANSWER TEST